qubalee/qubalee.github.io/_tabs/Open-geoscience.md

 ## Open Books
 - [Geospatial Data Science with Julia](https://juliaearth.github.io/geospatial-data-science-with-julia) - Introductory book on geospatial data science with the Julia programming language.
+- [Geocomputation with Python](https://py.geocompx.org/) - A book on reproducible geographic data analysis with open source software.
+- [Geocomputation with R](https://r.geocompx.org/) - A book on geographic data analysis, visualization and modeling.
+- [Applied Geostatistics in Python: a Hands-on Guide with GeostatsPy](https://geostatsguy.github.io/GeostatsPyDemos_Book/intro.html) - This e-book provides an accessible, online version for Undergraduate Data Analytics and Geostatistics Courses, more [^2].
+- [Applied Machine Learning in Python: A Hands-on Guide with Code](https://geostatsguy.github.io/MachineLearningDemos_Book/intro.html) - A chapter of e-book “Applied Machine Learning in Python: a Hands-on Guide with Code, more [^3].

 ## Software